moabukar/cilium-demo/README.md

 - And to get bettet with K8s networking.

+## Setup env

-- Create an ubuntu and ssh into it
+Create an ubuntu machine and SSH into it

 ```bash